mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-viewing/index.md

 ---
 <p class="message--note"><strong>NOTE: </strong>Insights are refreshed on a 72-hour basis.</p>

-Select one of your workspaces to get started viewing your insight items.
+Once the [Insights Engine is Enabled](../insights-setup/) select one of your workspaces to view your insight items.
 From a Workspace Dashboard, the Insights summary table, below the workspace summary cards, displays the most recent insight items.
 You can toggle the view between Critical, Warning, Notices, and View All for a summary of insight items.

 Select Insights from the sidebar menu for the DKP Insights dashboard, where you can filter the insight items several different ways: